vizorvr/patches/README.md

 Also, if you do not want to downgrade your node version then upgrade the **mongodb** package to **2.2.24** and the **gridfs-stream** package to the latest version.

+One more detail, the exiftool can be installed like this `sudo apt-get install libimage-exiftool-perl`

 ### Running Patches